-All applications shall be evaluated according to the procedure outlined under Section 11 of these Rules for Participation.
+All applications shall be evaluated according to the procedure outlined under Section 12.
 The application process is a single stage process.
 This means that once an application has been submitted, modifications thereto will not be allowed.
 Moreover, requests made by the applicant to allow negotiations on the content of the proposals, after submission will be rejected.

-In instances where errors in the budget are noted during the evaluation process, these will be categorised by the Managing Authority into major deviations (affecting 10% of over of the grant value) or minor deviations (affecting less than 10% of the grant value) e.g., if the grant value requested is €100,000, any errors in the budget exceeding €10,000, would be considered as a major deviation.
+In instances where errors in the budget are noted during the evaluation process, these will be categorised by the Managing Authority into major deviations (affecting 10% or over of the grant value) or minor deviations (affecting less than 10% of the grant value) e.g., if the grant value requested is €100,000, any errors in the budget exceeding €10,000, would be considered as a major deviation.
 Minor deviations will be amended by the Managing Authority and evaluated on that basis.
+Should the cumulative value of all minor deviations at any point exceed the threshold for a major deviation this will be considered as a major deviation.
 The beneficiary will be given the opportunity to accept or decline proceeding with the project if awarded.
-On the other hand, major deviations will be considered administratively non-compliant.
+On the other hand, major deviations will be considered as administratively non-compliant.

+In cases, where deviations from the mandatory deliverables or budgets detailed herein are required, applicants should be guided by the necessary section below.
 The content of the Application Form will be directly appended to the Grant Agreements for successful applicants and will constitute the Grant Agreement technical obligations.